Exo-poulpe/Go-blowfish/README.md

   -h    Show this help
   -k string
         Key for encryption
+  -list_devices
+        list all devices on system
   -m int
         1 for encryption 2 for decryption (default -1)
+  -o string
+        file to write data encrypted
   -v    For activate verbose mode
 ```